lyokha/nginx-healthcheck-plugin/README.md

 *ssPurgeInterval* from service *statsServer*.
 If the value is not readable (say, *noarg*) then it is defaulted to *Min 5*.

+Notice that the monitoring virtual server must listen on address *127.0.0.1* because service *checkPeers* reports stats to this address.

 Periodic checks of healthy peers
 --------------------------------